michaelarn0ld/zettelkasten-public/202110130353/README.md

     while left <= right:

         middle = (left + right) // 2
-        if element is >= than the middle element: left = middle + 1
+        if element is >= middle element:
+            left = middle + 1
-        otherwise the element is less than the middle element: right = middle - 1
+        otherwise the element is < middle element: right = middle - 1

     add element to sortedList at index left